svannada/Recommender/README.md

 2. Place CSV files (ratings.csv, movies.csv, links.csv, tags.csv) in the same directory as the script.
 3. Run the script (`python movielenshybrid.py`) and access the API endpoint '/recommend' to get movie recommendations.

+## Deployed URL
+This API is deployed at heroku with the URL - https://data472recommenderapi-dfd873cfc1f2.herokuapp.com/

 ## Author
 Sridhar